 The small business break-up

-Sam and Diane had dreamed of being their own bosses, so they decided to put their life savings into a pizza shop.
+Sam and Diane dreamed of being their own bosses, so they decided to put their life savings into a pizza shop.
 Diane worked full-time managing the business while Sam retained his position as an insurance salesman.
 Initially, the business was so profitable that, after only one year of operation, Sam was able to quit his job and join Diane at the pizza shop.
 Their dream had become a reality.
 Then, it became a nightmare.

-In the process of their demise, Sam and Diane fell behind on their business rent payments and the landlord began threatening to lock them out.
+Sam and Diane fell behind on their business rent payments and the landlord began threatening to lock them out.
 In addition, they owed money to several of their suppliers and, since they were now both working there full-time, they were no longer able to meet their household expenses, credit card payments, mortgage, car loans, and bills.

 Also, if the landlord had found another tenant who was going to pay less money per month, Sam and Diane would have been responsible for the difference between what the new tenant was paying and what they were obligated to pay.
 In addition, they were also able to eliminate other business obligations, the payments associated with the business plus all the monies due on their personal charge cards and loans.
 After relieving their financial stress, they were both able to find new employment, retain their home and keep their other major possessions.